RobertCraigie/prisma-client-py/README.md

 A generator determines what assets are created when you run the `prisma generate` command.
 The `provider` value defines which Prisma Client will be created.
 In this case, as we want to generate Prisma Client Python, we use the `prisma-client-py` value.

 You can also define where the client will be generated to with the `output` option.
-By default Prisma Client Python will be generated to the same location it was installed to, whether thats inside a virtual environment, the global python installation or anywhere else that python packages can be imported from.
+By default Prisma Client Python will be generated to the same location it was installed to, whether that's inside a virtual environment, the global python installation or anywhere else that python packages can be imported from.

 For more options see [configuring Prisma Client Python](https://prisma-client-py.readthedocs.io/en/stable/reference/config/).